anothervictimofsurvivalinstinct/pokete-web/README.md

 ## Trouble shooting
 If you're experiencing problems on Japanese systems take a look at [this](https://gist.github.com/z80oolong/c7523367b798bdda094f859342f4c8be).

+if you exit the game on for the context menu it will shutdown the docker container and it will need to be restarted

 Leave an issue here if you're having a problem with the *Docker* image.
 If you're having issues with the game see the upstream: https://github.com/lxgr-linux/pokete

+## Known Issues

+if you start a battle and return to the overworld the screen size of the game will be tiny - i'm looking into this, pretty sure it has to do with the over rendering of the map when using larger screen sizes

 ## Important note
 This is meant to be kept local.
 Do not expose this to the internet... like at all.
 Use a vpn to access if it's so important